 - Cohen & Steers Quality Income Realty Fund (RQI): This fund has $1.6 billion in assets and a NAV of around $14.75.
 The fund has earned an annualized 10-year return of 19.2% as of the end of 2019, which makes it among the top-performer closed-end fund over the past decade.

 - Investment in other financial assets: Investors get the benefit of diversification of their funds since the closed-end fund investors further in different asset classes.

 - Helpful in taking a logical decision: The money of investors in safe and locked until the maturity date which provides more time to take a logical decision by the manager.

 - Transparent pricing: It has a simplified pricing policy.
 The price of a closed-end fund fluctuates as per the supply and demand, as well as the dynamic values of its portfolio’s holdings.

 Some of the disadvantages are given below:

 - High fees of fund managers: The involvement of fund managers increases the operational cost of the fund and thereby reduces the returns of the investors.

 - Involvement of intermediaries: The closed-end funds can be purchased only through the brokers or intermediaries which increases its actual cost by way of commission due to the involvement of the middlemen between the investors and the funds.

 - Limited time for entry: In closed-end funds, the entry into the funds is limited since the investors can only enter until the initial subscription is open.

 This is a guide to Closed-End Fund.
-Here we also discuss the introduction and how does the closed-end funds work? along with advantages and disadvantages.
+Here we discuss the introduction and how does closed-end funds work. along with advantages and disadvantages.
 You may also have a look at the following articles to learn more –